0x1eef/portzap/README.md

 This command should be run after installing portzap for the first time:

-    # Add the portzap user, group and home directory.
+    # Add the portzap user, group and home directory
-    # This command requires root privileges.
+    # This command requires root privileges
     # setup-portzap

 ### CLI: portzap